Tag: Mediterranean diet

 The cause of type 2 diabetes has been known since at least the 1920s.

 J.S.
-Sweeney Experiments wrote two papers in 1927 and 1928 that showed high fat diets increase insulin resistance.
+Sweeney wrote two papers in 1927 and 1928 that showed high-fat and high-protein diets increase insulin resistance.

 Sir Harold Himsworth (1905–93) was a renown medical doctor and researcher.
 He was appointed Professor of Medicine at the University of London in 1939.
 He is best known for his work on diabetes although he had many other interests including the effects of radiation, tropical medicine and epidemiology.